-- My Reducing Fee Scale is designed to reduce costs for people who attend regular weekly appointments and who have the greatest need, motivation and commitment to therapy.
+- My Reducing Fee Scale is designed to reduce costs for individuals and couples who attend regular weekly appointments and who have the greatest need, motivation and commitment to therapy.
 As such session fees reduce the more help you need.

 - Supplementary email support is calculated on the amount of time taken to read and reply to your email.
 This time is subtracted from your support minutes and a balance remaining included in each email reply.

 Beginning and ending each session on time is important for a variety of reasons:

 - I have no waiting facilities, so arriving no more than a couple of minutes early is sensible in order to avoid waiting outside the front door.
 I may not be able to answer the door earlier if I am with another patient or on the phone.

 - Both of us need to rely upon a set amount of time in order to pace the work and to prevent unnecessary stress or distraction.
 Giving yourself plenty of time to get to your appointment prevents rushing and a stressful start to the session.
 If you are late for a session unfortunately extra time cannot usually be given as it impacts upon my other work.